joelclermont/kendo-docs/api/framework/kendo.md

 ##### format `String`
 The format string which should be used to format the value.

+## Properties

+### support `Object`
+A range of useful supported by the current browser capabilities and features.

+#### touch `Boolean`
+Return true if the browser supports touch events.

+#### pointers `Boolean`
+Return true if the browser supports pointer events (IE10 and Metro apps currently).

+#### scrollbar
+Checks for the browser scrollbar width

+##### Returns
+Scrollbar width in pixels, 0 if no scrollbars available (e.g. in mobile).

+#### hasHW3D `Boolean`
+Return true if the browser supports 3D transitions and transforms.

+#### hasNativeScrolling `Boolean`
+Returns true if the browser supports overflow-scrolling CSS property (currently only iOS 5+).

+#### transforms `Object`
+Returns a number of browser specific transformation properties

+##### css `String`
+Returns the CSS prefix of the current browser proprietary transform properties.
+E.g. "-webkit-", "-moz-", "-o-", "-ms-"

+##### prefix `String`
+Returns the JavaScript prefix of the current browser proprietary transform properties.
+E.g. "webkit", "Moz", "O", "ms"

+#### transitions `Object`
+Returns a number of browser specific transition properties

+##### css `String`
+Returns the CSS prefix of the current browser proprietary transition properties.
+E.g. "-webkit-", "-moz-", "-o-", "-ms-"

+##### prefix `String`
+Returns the JavaScript prefix of the current browser proprietary transition properties.
+E.g. "webkit", "Moz", "O", "ms"

+##### event `String`
+Returns the transition end event name in the current browser.
+E.g. "webkitTransitionEnd", "transitionend", "oTransitionEnd"

+#### devicePixelRatio `Number` *(default: 1)*
+Returns the current device Device to Pixel Ratio - works only in Android.

+#### placeHolder `Boolean`
+Retruns true if the browser supports input placeholders.

+#### zoomLevel `Number` *(default: 1)*
+Returns the current zoom level on a mobile browser (returns 1 on desktop).

+#### mobileOS `Object`
+Returns a number of properties that identify the current mobile browser.
+Parses navigator.userAgent to do it.
+Undefined on desktop.

+##### device `String`
+Returns the current mobile device identificator, can be "fire", "android", "iphone", "ipad", "meego", "webos", "blackberry", "playbook", "winphone", "windows".

+##### device `String`
+Returns the current mobile device identificator, can be "fire", "android", "iphone", "ipad", "meego", "webos", "blackberry", "playbook", "winphone", "windows".

+##### tablet `String` *(default: false)*
+Returns the current tablet identificator or false if the current device is not a tablet, can be "fire", "ipad", "playbook" or false.

+##### browser `String` *(default: "default")*
+Returns the current browser identificator or "default" if the browser is the native one, can be "omini", "omobile", "firefox", "mobilesafari", "webkit", "ie", "default".

+##### name `String`
+Returns the current os name identificator, can be "ios", "android", "blackberry", "windows", "webos", "meego".
+For convenience a property with the os name is also initialized, for instance:

+    if (kendo.support.mobileOS.android) {
+        // Do something in Android
+    }

+##### majorVersion `String`
+The current OS major version, e.g. "5" in iOS 5.1.

+##### minorVersion `String`
+The current OS minor versions, e.g. "1.1" in iOS 5.1.1.

+##### flatVersion `Number`
+A convenience property to allow easier version checks, for instance:

+    var os = kendo.support.mobileOS;
+    if (os.ios && os.flatVersion >= 400 && os.flatVersion < 500) {
+        // Do something in iOS 4.x
+    }

+##### appMode `Boolean`
+Returns true if running in application mode - pinned to desktop in iOS or running in PhoneGap/WebView.

 ## Standard number formats

 *n* - number